 Got any more places to visit near Jacksonville that you’d like to share?
 We’d love to know about them!

 Check Out a Show (and Animals) at Mikes Farm

-In nearby Duplin County’s Beaulaville, Mike’s Farm puts on dinner shows three times a year, which are a hot ticket if you’ve never been to one.
+In nearby Duplin County’s Beulaville, Mike’s Farm puts on dinner shows three times a year, which are a hot ticket if you’ve never been to one.
 We enjoyed walking around and our little one loved chatting with the goats, chickens, peacocks, and all the other animals on the farm.
-There’s also a bakery on site and I can’t wait to go back for more cheese danish and jam samples before buying as many jars as our fridge would hold.
+There’s also a bakery on-site and I can’t wait to go back for more cheese danish and jam samples before buying as many jars as our fridge would hold.